Shiraz-2022/parking-lot/README.md

 1. **Vehicle Management**
    - Each vehicle must have a unique registration number
    - Vehicles must have a color
-   - Only cars are supported (can be extended for other vehicle types)
-   - Vehicle tracking uses optimized Map and Array combination

 2. **Parking Rules**
    - First come, first served basis